Red Coconut Chutney Recipe

 Storage Suggestions

-If it has thickened after refrigerating, add some water to it and mix well.
+If it has thickened after refrigeration, add a small amount of water and mix well.

 You Might Also Like

-Red Chili Coconut Chutney is a delicious and easy-to-make South Indian style chutney that tastes delicious with dosa and idli.
+Red Coconut Chutney is an easy-to-make South Indian-style chutney that tastes delicious with dosa and idlis.
 It comes together in just 15 minutes using simple ingredients.
+Make it using my easy recipe.

 Servings: 6 people